 The shallow-water complex is distributed throughout the tropical and subtropical waters of the insular and coral reef-bordered coastal areas of the Pacific Islands (Myers and Donaldson 2003).
-The proxy used to calculate how much bottomfish habitat is available (comprising the shallow-water and deep-water complexes) is the length of the 100-fathom contour (183-m contour) (index of bottomfish habitat) that surrounds Guam and CNMI (WPRFMC 2009a).
-Juvenile and adult bottomfish are typically found in habitats characterized by a mixture of sandy bottoms and rocky areas of high structural complexity (WPRFMC 2009a).
-Habitats encompassing the shallow-water complex includes various habitats such as: mangrove swamps; seagrass beds; shallow lagoons; hard, flat coarse sandy bottoms; coral and rocky substrate; sandy inshore reef flats; and deep channels (WPRFMC 2009a).
+The proxy used to calculate how much bottomfish habitat is available (comprising the shallow-water and deep-water complexes) is the length of the 100-fathom contour (183-m contour) (index of bottomfish habitat) that surrounds Guam and the CNMI (WPRFMC 2005).
+Juvenile and adult bottomfish are typically found in habitats characterized by a mixture of sandy bottoms and rocky areas of high structural complexity (WPRFMC 2005).
+Habitats encompassing the shallow-water complex includes various habitats such as: mangrove swamps; seagrass beds; shallow lagoons; hard, flat coarse sandy bottoms; coral and rocky substrate; sandy inshore reef flats; and deep channels (WPFMC 2005).